wholder/Cheetah3DParser/README.md

 Notice the bytes making up each `float` are in big endian format!

 #### Vertices (alternate)
-Vertices are also stored as 3 `float` values prefixed by a 16 byte header in a section with a "`parameter`" value of "`pointArray`" and the byte data array with a key value of "`value`", like this:
+Vertices are also stored as 3 `float` values prefixed by a 16 byte header in a section with a "`parameter`" value of "`pointArray`" and the byte data array with a key value of "`value`".
+For the files I have tested, this data seems to exactly match the vertices saved under the "vertex" key (see above).
+So, given that the data in "`pointArray`" uses little endian, rather than the big endian format used by other data structues in .jas files, I suggest using the "vertex" values as the source of vertex information:
 ```
 Objects[1].tracks2[3].value: Data (112 bytes)
   // pointArray